 Therefore, a career in the creative industries is less of a leap for Service leavers and more a natural next step.

-This was originally appeared in Pathfinder, the monthly magazine for Service leavers.
-The OA edits a regular article, called ‘Ask the Experts’, where different career questions are answered.
+This article originally appeared in Pathfinder, the monthly magazine for Service leavers.
+The OA contributes a monthly feature; ‘Ask the Experts’, where different career questions are answered.
 Read the latest issue.